 1. Investing in Yourself

 Get a new job, position or raise.
 Become more valuable to your employer.
 Learn a new skill that’s hard to do yet in high demand in your field.
 As Wayne Gretzky once said, “I skate to where the puck is going to be, not where it has been.”

 Figure out the trends in your industry and anticipate the future direction of the sector.
 If your existing job is a dead-end career, figure out another career to get into that you’ll enjoy doing.
-If can’t grow with your existing employer, find a new one that pays more or has better benefits.
+If you can’t grow with your existing employer, find a new one who pays more or has better benefits.

 2. Investing in a Business

 Start a side hustle.
-Create a business while working full-time.
-In today’s internet age it’s easier than ever to incorporate and create a virtual business online.
+Create a business while working full time.
+In today’s internet age, it’s easier than ever to incorporate and create a virtual business online.
 Unfortunately, I’m saddened by the fact many Millennials aren’t starting new businesses.

 3. Investing in Others

 Save and invest more in the stock market.
 This resolution does imply you’re spending less than you earn, which you should be.
 Though, unfortunately, like dieting, many do not follow this simple principle.
 Every year, like clockwork, you should be saving and investing at least a small percentage of your income.
 Otherwise, you can’t deal with rainy days or plan for big goals like retirement.
 I suggest you save at least 20% of your annual income.